Web Scraping With jQuery: A Complete Tutorial

 At the end of the loop, prices

-willl contain the following results:
+will contain the following results:

-What are the benefits of jQuery for web scraping?
+What Are the Benefits of jQuery for Web Scraping?

 Conclusion

-- Why client-side scraping may not be possible
+- Why client-side scraping may not be possible.

-- How to use jQuery with Node.js
+- How to use jQuery with Node.js.

 - How to perform web scraping with